What Is a Bachelor’s Degree? Requirements, Costs, and More

 Is a bachelor’s degree worth it?

-There are several benefits to getting a bachelor’s degree.
+You’ll find several benefits to getting a bachelor’s degree.
 These include a higher potential income, increased job prospects, and new and enriching life experiences.
 If you’ve been working for a while, a bachelor’s degree may also help you launch a new career or advance in your current one.
 Obtaining a bachelor’s can be the first step to getting a higher academic degree, like a master’s or a doctorate.

 The financial benefit of a bachelor's degree